TechPrimers/gradle-custom-plugin-example-2/README.md

-# Custom Gradle Plugin with Custom task
+# Multi Module Gradle project with Custom Gradle Plugin and Custom task

 `YoutubePlugin` is a custom plugin which is used is the multi-module Gradle project which has 2 modules `hello-world` and `hello-youtube`. `youtube` is an extension which can be set in the modules for different behaviors.